alexander-john/python-prime-count/README.md

 ## Parallelization!

-Switch to the `Parallelization` branch to see the Parallelization optimization.
+Switch to the `Parallelization` branch to see the parallelization optimization.